-We have attached the Agreement of Reorganization and Merger (as amended by the First Amendment dated October 29, 2008) (Merger Agreement) to this document as Appendix A. Please read the Merger Agreement.
+We have attached the Agreement of Reorganization and Merger (Merger Agreement) to this document as Appendix A. Please read the Merger Agreement.
 It is the legal document that governs the merger.

 Lincoln will merge with First Merchants and, thereafter, Lincoln will cease to exist.
 We hope to complete the merger during the fourth quarter of 2008.
 Subsequent to the merger and subject to prior regulatory approvals, Lincoln Bank will merge with and into First Merchants Bank of Central Indiana, National Association.